Following the recommendations of his men, DND Secretary Lorenzana and DILG Secretary Año, Duterte has decided to not extend martial law through 2020.

 “The development created more jobs and empowered residents to become active players in the peace and security of their communities,” he said.

-Not just the AFP said martial law was good for the economy but so did LGUs in Mindanao!
+the AFP said martial law was good for the economy but so did LGUs in Mindanao!

 All local government units (LGUs) in Mindanao as well as the national league of local governments support the extension of martial law in Mindanao, an official of the Department of the Interior and Local Government (DILG) said Tuesday.